vivid-planet/comet/docs/docs/crud-generator/api-generator.md

 The CI/CD pipeline checks whether the checked-in code matches the generated code.
 See the `lint:generated-files-not-modified` script in `api/package.json`.
 :::

+## Magic fields

+The API generator supports the following magic fields:

+### position

+Adding a `position` field enables item ordering.
+The generated code ensures unique positions and updates them during create, update, or delete actions.

+### status

+A `status` field lets you filter items by status in the list query.

+### scope

+The API generator treats a `scope` as a [COMET content scope](/docs/content-scope/).
+A `scope` arg is added to the list and create operations, ensuring the [scope check](/docs/user-permissions/access-control/#scope-check) can be made.

+If no `scope` field is present, the scope check is skipped for all operations.

+### slug

+Adding a `slug` field generates a `entityBySlug` operation in the API.

 ## Customizing